-Key points include:
+Key points:

-- In some Australian production areas, the risk of frost has increased because of widening of the frost-event window and changes in grower practices - The risk of frost varies between and within years as well as across landscapes, so growers need to assess their situation regularly - The occurrence of frost and subsequent frost damage to grain crops is determined by a combination of factors including: temperature; humidity; wind; topography; soil type; texture and colour; crop species and variety; and crop management - Frost damage is not always obvious and crops should be inspected five to seven days after a suspected frost event - Although frost damage can occur at all stages of crop development, greatest losses in grain yield and quality are observed when frosts occur between the booting and grain-ripening stages of growth
+- In some Australian production areas, the risk of frost has increased because of widening of the frost-event window and changes in grower practices. - · The risk of frost varies between and within years as well as across landscapes, so growers need to assess their situation regularly. - The occurrence of frost and subsequent frost damage to grain crops is determined by a combination of factors including: temperature; humidity; wind; topography; soil type; texture and colour; crop species and variety; and crop management. - Frost damage is not always obvious and crops should be inspected 5-7 days after a suspected frost event. - Although frost damage can occur at all stages of crop development, greatest losses in grain yield and quality are observed when frosts occur between the booting and grain-ripening stages of growth.
+1

-A comprehensive frost-management strategy needs to be part of annual farm planning and it should include pre-season, in-crop, and post-frost-event management tactics.
+A comprehensive frost management strategy needs to be part of annual farm planning and it should include pre-season, in-crop, and post-frost-event management tactics.

-Methods to deal with the financial and personal impact of frost also need to be considered in a farm-management plan. $^{\rm 1}$
+Methods to deal with the financial and personal impact of frost also need to be considered in a farm management plan.
+2

-14.1.1 What causes frost?
+What causes frost?

 In the Australian grainbelt, frosts occur when nights are clear and calm and follow cold days.
 In elevated regions, frosts are often experienced after mild or even warm conditions.
 These conditions occur most often during winter and spring with the passage of high-pressure systems following a cold front.
-The clear, calm conditions encourage loss of heat from the earth and the crop itself during the night, decreasing the temperature at ground level and within the crop canopy to below 0°C. Overnight https://grdc.com.au/Researchand-Development/GRDC-Update-
+The clear, calm conditions encourage loss of heat from the earth and the crop itself, during the night, decreasing the temperature at ground level and within the crop canopy to below 0°C. Overnight temperatures at ground level (where heat is being lost) can be up to 5°C lower than those measured in a Stevenson screen.
+Differences of 10°C have been recorded.